 The Real Value of Handmade Ceramics and Why They Are Worth Every Penny

+So, what are you actually paying for?
 The honest answer is: quite a lot.
-And once you understand it, the calculus changes completely.
+Once you understand it, the calculus changes completely.

 No Machine Did This

-Once thrown, the piece is trimmed by hand, dried slowly over days, fired in a kiln at over 1000°C, glazed by hand, and fired again.
+Once thrown, the piece is trimmed by hand.
+It dries slowly over days, is fired in a kiln at over 1000°C, glazed by hand, and fired again.
 The entire process, from clay to finished piece, takes days — sometimes longer for complex glazes.
+That's what you're paying for: time, skill, and attention.

 Every Handmade Piece is Unique